 Why Should Your Business Care About Social Responsibility?

-It’s 2016, and the times, they are a-changin’.
+The times, they are a-changin’.
 So is the way we do business and the way companies present themselves to their customers.

 Ten years ago, only a handful of Fortune 500 companies issued sustainability reports.
 Now, a large number of businesses -- large and small -- have integrated corporate social responsibility as part of their daily business routines.
 Today, more consumers than ever are demanding that companies change their practices, become more transparent and communicative and take a more hands-on approach to making the world a better place.